Carlosaac23/Stoic-API/README.md

 Stoic API is a simple and lightweight API that provides quotes from different Stoic philosophers such as Marcus Aurelius, Seneca, and Epictetus.
 It is built with **Next.js (App Router)** and deployed on **Vercel**.

 You can use this API for personal projects, inspiration apps, or simply to learn more about Stoicism.
+(I'll be adding quotes every day)

 ---